AarKaiser/readme_generator/README.md

 ## Description:

+Description Summar: - An application to automatically generate a usable README file using Node prompts and packages.
 Motivation: - To be more efficient (lazy)
 Reason for Application: - To save myself time creating READMEs Problem Solved: - Time wasted making README files.